 Gain the skill and confidence to take your climbing to the next level with JHMG’s Learn to Lead Experience.
 This 3 Day Course is designed to introduce and practice the fundamentals of sport and traditional lead climbing in a safe and supportive environment.
 This weekend clinic is jammed packed with practical skills like proper anchor construction and evaluation, and active and passive gear placement and evaluation.
 But we don’t just talk about it.
 We demo these skills and practice it with mock leading scenarios!
 The course is taught by AMGA Certified Rock Guides.
 So you know you are learning techniques that have been developed and vetted by the best.
-The course runs Friday, April 28-Sunday May 1, 2016 and takes place in the Red Rock Conservation Area.
+The course runs Friday to Sunday and takes place in the Red Rock Conservation Area.

 Minimum Age 18